wvictor14/rbiotechsalary/README.md

 ```
 # goals of this project

-1. focus on a core set of features to enable quick development and iteration
+1. Focus on a core set of features to enable quick development and iteration
-2. convey salary information
+2. Convey salary information concisely through summarized statistics and visualization
     -  enable relevant queries with customized search based on normalized (cleaned) data for role titles, and location data
-    -  convey salary information concisely through summarized statistics and visualization
 3. Promote community involvement and open-source frameworks
     - allow user to explore raw data
+    - open-access data provenance

 # Task list